-Now in the 20th season of my company, I have growing excitement and confidence in my creative process.
+Now in the 21st season of my company, I have growing excitement and confidence in my creative process.
 With each new work, I up the ante for myself.
 This audaciousness plays out in my desire to integrate innovative scenic, video, costume, and musical elements, my insistence on harvesting a surfeit of raw material, and my relentlessness for trial and error that coaxes the movement to find its own voice in the creative process.
-I strive principally to engage my audience from start to finish and then secondarily, but perhaps most importantly, to raise questions, challenge social norms and values, and magnify humanity through dance.
+I strive principally to engage my audience from start to finish and then secondarily, but perhaps most importantly, to raise questions and magnify humanity through dance.

 I want to turn that which we accept every day on its head.
 I play.
 I am dancing with social constructs and paradigms and finding new meanings, new context.
 The creative process is to me the very best of living.
 I love watching all the body is capable of.
 I seek out organic discoveries, raw and uninterrupted, to let movement flow from momentum and physical sensation.
 I enjoy mixing the recognizable and the unusual.
 I seek to find joy in the process and experience visceral truths in the movement.
 I thrive on bold choices and taking risks, and desire to beckon an audience response of thought, feeling, and soul.
 I aspire to uplift, inspire, exhilarate, and create a community of support.
 I believe I get back the energy that I put forward.
 I call the pauses in the process bookmarks – there is this interruption with more waiting to unfold.